How Long It Takes To Digest Food: The Truth

 Unfortunately, we have no control over when these molecules leave our bodies.
 As you may have heard before, the last thing that happens to food when we eat it is that it goes straight down into our drains.
-We have to manage our food waste somehow, and that involves the action of our digestive system.
+We have to manage our food waste somehow, which involves our digestive system’s action.

 Food that is undigested goes directly into our intestines, and we then have to push it through our colon, which is where the bulk of our waste gets sorted out.
 This is where all the toxins and bad stuff get thrown out, along with household waste and everything else that isn’t toilet paper.

-The main work of our digestive system is to take the food we ate and turn it into basic molecules that are then distributed throughout your body like any other part of your body.
-What looks like a long chain of chemical reactions is actually very simple.
+The main work of our digestive system is to take the food we eat and turn it into basic molecules distributed throughout our body like any other part of your body.
+What looks like a long chain of chemical reactions is very simple.

 Every time we consume food, our digestive enzymes work on all the food we just ate until they are perfectly combined to form one original, perfect molecule.
 These molecules get passed through the walls of our digestive system and into our bloodstream.